deeppavlov/DeepPavlov/deeppavlov/models/spellers/error_model/README.md

 ```

 #### Usage example
-This model expects a sentence string with space-separated tokens in lowercase as it's input and returns the same string with corrected words.
+This model expects a sentence string with space-separated tokens in lowercase as its input and returns the same string with corrected words.
 Here's an example code that will read input data from stdin line by line and output resulting text into stdout:

 ```python